kents00/KLibrary/README.md

 Collection of Shaders in Blender

 This blender addon aims to create a diverse collection of shaders that have been contributed by various creators.
-This will provide artists with extensive access to a wide variety of shaders that can be used in their scenes, allowing for greater creativity and customization options.↵Currently, I have added 10 anime shaders which are fully customizable according to your specific requirements.
+This will provide artists with extensive access to a wide variety of shaders that can be used in their scenes, allowing for greater creativity and customization options.Currently, I have added 10 anime shaders which are fully customizable according to your specific requirements.

 ![Preview](https://github.com/kents00/KLibrary/assets/69900896/808d6e33-fdce-4ca7-939a-71b2ed0c4b95)